Perusing my email from Lookjed, I notice that the topic is a very interesting one: “Is Kabbala at Odds with Torah?

 We could go on, and I encourage you to investigate how impossibly large the gap is between Rambam and this statement in Tanya.
 I’m pretty sure Rambam would have had a conniption had he read it.

-Now, as we noted before on this blog, you should be careful before you go around hating and destroying people who disagree with the 13 principles, since that includes many more great rabbis and sages than you’d think.
+Now, as we noted before on this blog, you should be careful before you go around hating and destroying people who disagree with the 13 principles, since that category includes many more great rabbis and sages than you’d think.

 Additionally, in the tradition of telling Rav Soloveitchik stories on Modern Orthodox blogs, I should mention that the Rav studied Tanya and had a deep and strong respect for Tanya and Chabad.
 Indeed, he learned it as a child and it is not uncommon to come across an idea from Tanya in his writings.